 NOTE: Predicate adjectives and adjective objective complements will not be accepted as adjacent adjectives since they have their own specific grammatical function in the sentence.

-5. ADJECTIVE OBJECTIVE COMPLEMENT\ - An adjective which follows a direct object and completes its meaning.
+5. ADJECTIVE OBJECTIVE COMPLEMENT - An adjective that follows a direct object and completes its meaning.

 Examples: Most players found the new video games enjoyable.
 Lack of ventilation made the workroom stuffy.